iscc/iscc-specs/docs/specification.md

 !!! warning

-    This document is **out of date** early draft and retained for historic reasons only.
+    This document is an **out of date** early draft and retained for historic reasons only.
 Please follow **current development** at https://ieps.iscc.codes

 ## Abstract